Expand To Show Full Article

 But why are phones called both mobile phones and cellular phones, and is there a difference?

-Sources: The Atlantic, UCSB, The Atlantic, Wikipedia
+Sources: The Atlantic, UCSB, Wikipedia

 Subscribe to our newsletter for a collection of stories that have been added to the Stew and get our FREE Ebook Quick Facts as a thank you.